gleydson404/GA/README.md

 If you found something that i can improve, please just send a pull request.

+The Algorithm contains reproduction, crossover and mutation, as reproduction operators.

 This Algorithm was inpired in this link: http://lethain.com/genetic-algorithms-cool-name-damn-simple/